kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-1/index.md

 I have been a customer of ISPX for many years now.
 The TV service used to be provided by a big and heavy tuner, possibly DVB-C or something - it was connected to coaxial cable.
 A few years back (circa 2018), when I upgraded to fiber connection, it was replaced with a new and shiny set-top box (STB) that offered IPTV (TV but without an antenna, connected over Wi-Fi or Ethernet).

 The new UI of the device was relatively modern, and since it also had a "YouTube TV" application, it was clearly running some kind of Linux or Android operating system.
-Obviously that meant I just *needed to* break into that system.
+Obviously, that meant I just *needed to* break into that system (at some point).

 ## March 2022 - Some details

-The STB is made by ADB Global, presumably a Swiss company, that has been manufacturing the older generation cable boxes as well.
+The STB is made by **ADB Global**, presumably a Swiss company, that has been manufacturing the older generation cable boxes as well.
 The model number is ADB-2670WF.

 Unsurprisingly, there is not much information about this particular device online, nothing except for a few instruction manuals.